 The chieftain grew alarmed.
 “You killed our people to unlock the sacred text?
 But there is nothing there except meaningless passages on the dead.”

-Aneran nodded and tears filled her eyes.
+Aneran nodded with tear-filled eyes.
 “I know that now and I will help those lost souls reach Wahisht.
 But first...”
 She pulled at the rope, causing Chief Zantuma to wince.
-“I must ensure that Asha pays for his deceit.”
+“I must ensure Asha pays for his deceit.”

 “Asha will experience unending suffering at his own hands.
 And he will die by his own hands as well.”